Coach’s Motorcycle Tips

 That’s pretty much your first challenge, isn’t it?!
 But don’t ya worry, we have plenty of options to make a confident pick.
 These are our recommendations and policies towards your level and bike you want to bring.
 Also to look at each group rules and restrictions gives you an idea where you personally feel most comfortable in:

-D group: First time on the track- or touring bikes.
-No wheelies allowed.
-Passing only on the outside (6 feet buffer)
+D group (if applicable): First time on the track- or touring bikes.
+Passing only on straightaways (7 feet buffer)

 C group : Intermediate riders- or street and sport bikes.
-No wheelies allowed.
-Passing on the outside (5 feet buffer)
+Passing OK (6 feet buffer)

-B group: Advanced riders- or street and sport bikes.
-Power wheelies tolerated.
-Passing inside and outside (4 feet buffer)
+B group: Inter/Advanced riders- or street and sport bikes.
+Passing OK (4 feet buffer)

-B+ group: Experienced street and track riders- sport and track bikes.
-Power wheelies OK.
-Passing inside and outside (3 feet buffer)
+B+ group: Adv/Experienced street and track riders- sport and track bikes.
+Passing inside OK (3 feet buffer)

-A group: Very experienced track riders and racers- sport, track and race bikes.
+A group (if applicable): Very experienced track riders and racers- sport, track and race bikes.
 Power wheelies tolerated.
 No passing restrictions

 Check your Bike